Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 # Overview

-This page lists the job of each of the files in the root directory.
+This section will cover the functionality of each of the files in the root directory.

 # .gitignore